Library Users' Rights and Responsibilities-- from DVC Student Code of Conduct

 - Cutting, tearing, or defacing library materials

-- Removing library books, magazines, or other materials, or library property without proper library check-out
+- Removing library books, magazines, or other materials, or any library property without proper library check-out

 - Soliciting in the library, i.e., asking people for money, to sign petitions, and so forth